-As a publicity stunt for the 1977 movie Roller Coaster, a group of roller coaster enthusiasts gathered at King's Dominion (now Paramount's Kings Dominion) in Doswell, VA for a marathon on the park's new coaster for the year: the Rebel Yell.
+As a publicity stunt for the 1977 movie Roller Coaster, a group of roller coaster enthusiasts gathered at King's Dominion (now Paramount's Kings Dominion) in Doswell, Virginia for a marathon on the park's new coaster for the year: the Rebel Yell.
 After nearly one week of riding and sleeping on the coaster, three men broke the world's record for a coaster marathon.
-ACE was born the next year when the three marathoners reunited at Busch Gardens in Williamsburg, VA.
+ACE was born the next year when the three marathoners reunited at Busch Gardens in Williamsburg, Virginia.

 ACE was founded as a not-for profit, all volunteer club to foster and promote the conservation, appreciation, knowledge and enjoyment of the art of the classic wooden roller coaster and the contemporary steel coaster.
 Since 1978, ACE has grown from 3 members to over 8,000 members representing all 50 states, the District of Columbia and 12 countries.

 Amusement Today, the monthly trade newspaper, and AmusementToday.com, an online source for instant news, combine efforts to provide all news, all the time with the latest in news, photos, useful information and advertising affecting owners, managers and suppliers in the amusement industry.

 AmusementToday.com provides late-breaking news in its “EXTRA!
 EXTRA!” section, all FREE of charge and with NO LOG–IN required.
 The Web site also provides information on the current printed issue, contacts, subscription rates and advertising information.
 With an average of 3,500 daily hits per month, and more than 1.2 million hits per year, their Web site has become the online source for news, information and advertising.